djungelorm/protoc-gen-lua/README.md

 proto files can then be compiled using: ```protoc --lua_out=./ foo.proto```

 The API is similar to Google's protobuf python library.
 An example can be found in the example directory.

+## Changelog

+1. Fixed the issues that are addressed by this PR: https://github.com/djungelorm/protobuf-lua/pull/13